Palliative Care

 Palliative care is an approach to caring for patients with advanced or serious illness, centered around promoting quality of life.
 Its goal is to address distressing symptoms while providing compassionate care for patients and their loved ones.

-Palliative care is offered at Heywood Hospital as both an inpatient consultative service and as “supportive care” in the outpatient oncology/hematology clinic.
-Palliative care is delivered by a team of health care professionals.
+Palliative care is offered at Heywood Hospital as both an inpatient consultative service and as “supportive care” in the outpatient oncology/hematology clinic for patients with cancer or other serious advanced medical conditions.
+Palliative care is delivered by a team of healthcare professionals.
 This team is led by a nurse practitioner and may consist of the attending medical providers, nurses, social workers, case managers, pharmacists and nutrition staff.

 How do you know if you need Palliative Care?